Tumbleweed Connection: Background

 Co-writer Bernie Taupin said of the album, "Everybody thinks that I was influenced by Americana and by seeing America first hand, but we wrote and recorded the album before we'd even been to the States.
-It was totally influenced by The Band's album, 'Music From Big Pink', and Robbie Robertson's songs.
+It was totally influenced by The Band's album Music From Big Pink and Robbie Robertson's songs.
 I've always loved Americana, and I loved American Westerns.
-I've always said that 'El Paso' was the song that made me want to write songs, it was the perfect meshing of melody and storyline, and I thought that here was something that married rhythms and the written word completely."
+I've always said that "El Paso" was the song that made me want to write songs, it was the perfect meshing of melody and storyline, and I thought that here was something that married rhythms and the written word completely."
 John has remarked, "Lyrically and melodically, that's probably one of our most perfect albums.
 I don't think there's any song on there that doesn't melodically fit the lyric."

 Basic tracks for three of the album's titles, "Come Down in Time", "Country Comfort" and "Burn Down the Mission", were recorded at Trident during the sessions for the previous LP, Elton John, with overdubs completed for Tumbleweed Connection.
 An early version of "Madman Across the Water", featuring Mick Ronson on electric guitar, was also recorded during the sessions for the album.
 It was released on several albums and reissues of Tumbleweed Connection, though the track was ultimately re-recorded for the Madman Across the Water album.

 Dee Murray and Nigel Olsson appear for the first time together on this album as the rhythm section on "Amoreena".
 Olsson had played on one track on Empty Sky for John in 1969.
 It is Murray's first appearance on an Elton John album.
 In addition to several studio players who also performed on John's previous self-titled second album, several tracks feature backing musicians from the band Hookfoot, who were also his DJM Records label mates.
 Hookfoot guitarist Caleb Quaye and drummer Roger Pope had also appeared on John's Empty Sky album.

 No singles were released from the album in the US by either DJM or John's US distributor, Universal Records, but "Country Comfort" (b/w "Love Song") was released as a single in Australia, New Zealand and Brazil.
+It peaked at No. 15 in New Zealand, and did not chart in the other two territories it was released in.